You might be able to include overtime when you apply for a mortgage!

 Dear Ross, I work at an assembly plant, and routinely work 50 to 55 hours a week plus some overtime.
 My base pay is around $40,000 and last year I made $60,000 with all the overtime.
 Which number will lenders use when I apply for a mortgage?

-The same answer applies to people who have a part time job.
-To include this income, we have to demonstrate at least two years in the same position, and we will take the average annual income from the part time job when qualifying for a mortgage.
+The same answer applies to people who have a part-time job.
+To include this income, we have to demonstrate at least two years in the same position, and we will take the average annual income from a part-time job when qualifying for a mortgage.